Updated docs

 full, whereupon the packet that was last accessed in the cache will be deleted.
 If a packet is accessed

-from the cache, its timestamp will be updated to the current time, to ensure that packets that are
+from the cache, it’s timestamp will be updated to the current time, to ensure that packets that are

 used stay in the cache, and packets that are not used are dropped from memory.